Teen Autism » Health & Safety

 Protocol

-But the call wasn’t about Aidan.
-It was the school district’s main nurse, who happened to be at Aidan’s school that day.
-And she was calling about Nigel and his seizure protocol.
+But the call wasn’t about Adam.
+It was the school district’s main nurse, who happened to be at Adam’s school that day.
+And she was calling about Neil and his seizure protocol.
 My heart started thudding as soon as she said it.

 But because he had that seizure, the school district requires there to be a seizure protocol on file in case he has a seizure at school.
 And I’m glad that they require it, of course.
 It’s a signed document that his teachers must be aware of in the event that he has a seizure in their classroom, so that they know what to do.
 It’s necessary, it’s important, but it’s unwelcome.
 Of course, I’m glad that there is a seizure protocol in place, and I approve it, but I wish it didn’t have to exist.
 I wish my son hadn’t had a seizure.
 I wish I didn’t have to worry every day about him riding his bike to and from school and having a seizure on his bike.
 It’s hard enough already.
 Everything he deals with is hard enough.
 And now this.

 Like it or not, this is our reality.
-This is the “what now?” mentioned in the heading of this website.
 This is the latest thorn that has found its way to my side.
 One more worry in a long chain of fears.
 And I will just have to face it, like I do everything else.
 The seizure protocol came home today for me to sign, and we have an appointment next week with his doctor to see if she wants to schedule any more tests.
 If she does, we’ll do them, of course.
 But part of me wishes I could just bury my head in the sand.
 And all of me wishes that knocking on wood would be enough to keep the electrical activity at bay forever.

 Out of Nowhere

 It seemed like it came from out of nowhere, and in some ways, it did.
 But lately I’d been noticing ambulances around town, even those without their sirens and lights on.
-And three weeks ago I commented on my friend Elizabeth’s beautiful post that the only child I’d witnessed having a seizure was not my own.
+And three weeks ago I commented on a friend’s blog post that the only child I’d witnessed having a seizure was not my own.

 I still have many questions, most of which we won’t know the answers to until the testing is done, and even then, the results may be inconclusive.
 I still have a lot of anxiety.
 My legs are still sore from being so tense during the whole experience that night.
 I still have fears, but I’m trying not to focus on them.
 I’m trying to focus on the good and move forward, knowing that we’re not on our own.